 comparable and were analyzed separately.
 Doing so reduced the sample size for analyses that involved child domain scores.
 However, the global rating of oral health was the same for the two groups and hence, was combined in the analysis.
-Also, 8- to 10-year-old children tended to show lower stability in reporting CPQ scores as evidenced in a convenience sample (6) and in a general population sample (3).
-Although the questionnaire was designed to suit the language skills of children in this age range, their cognitive skill may lower their ability to fully recall events in the specified time period.
+Also, 8- to age range, their cognitive skill may lower their ability to fully recall events in the specified time period.
 This issue may limit the usefulness of domain scores reported by children in this age range.